jmehami1/Line-scan_Frame_Camera_Calibration/README.md

 ## Frame Camera Intrinsic

 The intrinsic parameters of your Frame (RGB) camera must be **calibrated prior** to performing this calibration.
 This can be done through checkerboard calibration using MATLAB's calibration [app](https://au.mathworks.com/help/vision/ref/cameracalibrator-app.html).
-The saved intrinsic parameters need to be stored in the directory `frame_camera_intrinsic`  as `NAME_OF_CAMERA.mat` .
-Inside of the MAT file is a MATLAB `cameraParameters` object with the name **cameraParams**.
+The saved intrinsic parameters should be stored with that data with the filename `frame_camera_intrinsic.mat` .
+Inside of the MAT file is a MATLAB [cameraParameters](https://mathworks.com/help/vision/ref/cameraparameters.html) object with the name **cameraParams**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>